wakura-mbuya/Breast-Cancer-Causal-Inference/README.md

 ## Notebooks

-> All the analysis and examples of implementation will be here in the form of .ipynb file
+> All the analysis and examples of implementation can be found here in the form of .ipynb file.
+The project used 2 jupyter notebooks: <i>eda.ipynb</i> and <i>causal

 ## Scripts

-> All the modules for the analysis are found here
+> All the modules for the analysis are found here.
+We defined two scripts that modularizes the code we used in the notebook.
+The <i>causality.py</i> script includes functions used for causal analysis.<i>utilities.py</i> script include functions for performing comman tasks such as loading data and visualization.

 ## Tests